-The Indonesian archipelago of Raja Ampat sometimes has an air of Jurassic Park.
+The Indonesian archipelago of Raja Ampat sometimes looks like Jurassic Park.
 The pretty little island of Mioskon is home to thousands of bats.

-It is believed to arrive on a small desert island of dream, paradise, with its white sand beach and its mini-jungle in the background...
+We believe to arrive on a small desert island of dream, paradisiac, with its white sandy beach and its mini-jungle in the background...

 Surprise!
-The island of Mioskon is actually a haunt for bats.
+The island of Mioskon is in fact a den of bats.

-The strident whistling sound we hear at the beginning of the video below comes from the bat-bats...
-They come out of their daytime lethargy at our approach, awakened by the sound of the boat's engine.
-Our Indonesian guides add, screaming, hitting the seats.
+We hear a kind of strident whistle when we approach...
+It is the cloud of bats... 😲 They come out of their diurnal lethargy at our approach, awakened by the noise of the boat's engine.

-The only other guests at the resort, during my stay, are a Dutch family on vacation - the parents and a little girl of about 8 years old.
-They only snorkel (fins, mask, snorkel).
+The only other guests at the resort, during my stay, are a family of Dutch people on vacation - the parents and a little girl of about 8 years old.
+They are only snorkeling (fins, mask, snorkel).

-Next, Sarah, a young scientist who came to take surveys for Manta Trust, an English NGO that works to protect mantas rays.
+Next, Sarah, a young scientist who came to take surveys for Manta Trusta British NGO which works for the protection of manta rays.
 She dives like me with her camera.
-We are therefore perfectly synchronous as binomials under water.
+So we are perfectly synchronized as underwater partners.

-I'm lucky, as often, when my solo trips...
-I will do almost "private" diving for most of my stay!
+I'm lucky, as I often am, when my solo trips...
+I'll be doing "private" diving for most of my stay!

 I'm happy to meet Nathan, my favorite guide, with whom I had already dived in March.
-Jimmy or Julia, managers of the resort at the time, who have become friends, also come to dive with us as soon as they can.
-A group of dreams, for me, the photographer sub ...
+Jimmy or Julia, managers of the resort at the time, who have become friends, also come to dive with us whenever they can.
+A dream team, for me, the photographer under...

 Short.
 That day, we land the family of Dutch on the beach of Mioskon, after the show of bats, who returned to their trees.

-They will discover the corals on their side, in palms-mask-snorkel, with one of the Papuan guides of the resort, while we, the scuba-divers, will be busy to make bubbles a few meters lower ...
+They will discover the corals on their side, in snorkels, with one of the Papuan guides of the resort, while we, the bottle divers, will be busy making bubbles a few meters below...

-Because under the surface, the astonishing Mioskon is also worth seeing ...
+Because under the surface, the amazing Mioskon is also worth a visit...
 On the program: giant clams.